gnoose/datafeeds-shared/docs/scraper_setup.md

     ./run.sh by-meter meterOid billing|interval

 If readings or bills don't appear within a few minutes, stasis transactions may be backed up.
-To verify, run `select oid, target, status from stasis_transaction where target=meteOid` on the production database.
+To verify, run `select oid, target, status from stasis_transaction where target=meterOid` on the production database.
 If the `status` is `verifying`, you can jump the queue by posting a message to the immediate queue.
 Starting from ops: